NoNoBzH22/CineVault-Lite/README.md

 | `POST` | `/download-music` | Download a song/playlist (`{url}`) |
 | `GET` | `/download-status` | Get JSON list of active downloads |
 | `POST` | `/refresh-plex` | Trigger Plex Library Scan |

+## Reverse Proxy (Caddy exemple)
+I personaly use caddy for my website, and so i let you an exemple of a configuration that work with cinevault-lite

 ---